 Does development aid affect resilience to intrastate armed conflict—and if so, where, when, and why?
-The aim of this project is to evaluate the association between types, locations, timing, and amounts of development aid and the likelihood, escalation, severity, spread, duration, and recurrence of violence, spanning the phases before, during, and after conflict.
+The aim of this project was to evaluate the association between types, locations, timing, and amounts of development aid and the likelihood, escalation, severity, spread, duration, and recurrence of violence, spanning the phases before, during, and after conflict.

 The research design combines cross-national, subnational, and micro-level empirical analysis using spatial econometrics.
 This is complemented by computational modeling to further probe the micro-level relationship of the disbursement of development aid and (local) armed conflict.
-In addition, computational modeling is used to explore a number of policy relevant “what-if” counterfactuals.
+In addition, computational modeling was used to explore a number of policy relevant “what-if” counterfactuals.

-A core deliverable of the project is new geo-coded data on aid projects.
+A core deliverable of the project were new geo-coded data on aid projects.
 These data have been generated in close collaboration with the team of AidData at the College of William & Mary.
-Further expected products include a range of publications, as well as an interactive online tool that provides public access to explore extensive geo-referenced data on aid and conflict and to study and visualize their relationship.
+Further products include a range of publications, as well as an interactive online tool that provides public access to explore extensive geo-referenced data on aid and conflict and to study and visualize their relationship.